Master of Arts In Eurasian, Russian and East European Studies

 The M.A. curriculum is organized across five disciplines:

-Together with the CERES directors, students plan a directed program of study that includes coursework in at least four of the five fields.
+Together with the CERES directors, students plan a directed program of study that includes coursework in at least three of the five fields.

-Students complete a total of fourteen courses, including the two core seminars and two advanced language courses.
-The other ten courses are selected according to the student's academic interests and the multidisciplinary requirement.
+Students complete a total of twelve courses, including the two core seminars and two advanced language courses.
+The other eight courses are selected according to the student's academic interests and the multidisciplinary requirement.

 Students are tested in reading and oral proficiency in a language of the region upon entry to the program and placed in the appropriate level of language classes.
 Completion of two courses at the advanced level is required for graduation, except for native speakers of a language of the region.